DataDog/integrations-core/windows_service/README.md

 # Compatibility

-The Windows Services check is compatible with all Windows platforms.
+The Windows Service check is compatible with all Windows platforms.

 # Service Checks